Romantic robots: a new love paradigm

 About the author(s)

-FreedomLab Fellow Julieta Macome works as a content writer for Utopia Capital, an impact fund that invests in early-stage climate tech startups.
-Additionally, she teaches Theory of Knowledge in Buenos Aires, Argentina.
-She holds a BA in Philosophy from University College London and a BPhil in Philosophy from the University of Oxford, where she conducted research on the philosophical nature of life and its origins.
+FreedomLab Fellow Jules Macome works as a content writer for Utopia Capital, an impact fund that invests in early-stage climate tech startups.
+He holds a BA in Philosophy from University College London, a BPhil in Philosophy from the University of Oxford, and is currently engaged in PhD research at the University of Cambridge, where he's exploring the philosophy of origins of life.

 You may also like